Men are not the only ones who wrestle with sexual purity. Women too struggle with sexual temptation, although it manifests itself in different ways.

 Now, here are some practical ways to integrate these Scripture passages into your daily life:

 - Avoid allowing your needs to go unmet for too long a time.
 Are you lonely?
 Do you need a friend?
-In addition to your marital relationship, build close relationships with godly women who can encourage, support, and affirm you, women who will pray for you and your marriage.
+Firstly, seek these things from your husband.
+However, in addition to your marital relationship, build close relationships with godly women who can encourage, support, and affirm you, women who will pray for you and your marriage.
 Participate in an emotionally healthy, spiritually alive church–even if your husband does not attend with you.
+Pray that one day he will and you can grow in this faith together.
+Platonic love is a wonderful deep bond that God wants us to experience.
+Do not expect all your connections in life to come from romance.
+It is more healthy to have loving friends outside your marriage on top of your spouse.

 In today’s culture, remaining morally pure can present a challenge.
 The media bombards us with sexually charged images that, on the surface, entice us with the promise of fulfillment.
 However, in reality, sexual immorality leads to bondage, heartbreak, and destruction.
 Do not be deceived.
 True fulfillment is found in Christ alone.